josh146/josh146.github.io/content/recipes/braised-lamb-shoulder-chops-with-rice.md

 Servings: 4-6 servings
 Image: /images/recipes/braised-lamb-rice.jpg

-This recipe is a riff on my [[one-pot chicken and rice blueprint]], adapted to allow for a one-pot meat and rice dish where the protein, unlike chicken thighs, needs to be braised for a longer period of time to become tender.
+This recipe is a riff on my [[one-pot chicken and rice]], adapted to allow for a one-pot meat and rice dish where the protein, unlike chicken thighs, needs to be braised for a longer period of time to become tender.